arbor-sim/arbor/doc/install.rst

     # run unit tests for global communication on 2 MPI ranks
     mpirun -n 2 ./tests/global_communication.exe

-The first step to building with MPI support is to set the ``CC`` and ``CXX`` environment variables to refer to the mpi compiler wrappers.
+The example above set ``CC`` and ``CXX`` environment variables to use compiler wrappers provided by the MPI implementation.
+It is possible to build without wrappers, and CMake will attempt to find the library and headers.

 ..
 Note::
     MPI distributions provide **compiler wrappers** for compiling MPI applications.